devfile/registry/CONTRIBUTING.md

 The devfile samples used in this devfile registry are stored in the `extraDevfileEntries.yaml` file in the root of the repository.
 To add a devfile sample:

 1) Open `extraDevfileEntries.yaml` in an editor
-2) Add an entry to the file similar to the following:
+2) Add an entry to the file with the following required fields:
 ```
   - name: <sample-name>
     displayName: <sample-display-name>